 ~ Wide range habitat types South America ~

 ~ Variable coat from plain to patterned ~

-~ Pointed v rounded ears of other Leopardus cats ~
+~ Pointed v rounded ears other Leopardus cats ~

-The Pampas Cat belongs to the genus Leopardus and the full taxonomy, scientific classification or higher classification of the Pampas Cat species (Leopardus colocola) is as follows:
+The Pampas Cat belongs to the genus Leopardus and the full taxonomy or scientific classification of the Pampas Cat species (Leopardus colocola) is as follows: